2 tips for the DAKI retrospective incl. examples

 As you can see, even the design is kept rather simple.
 But as we all know, the devil is in the details (or should I say the strength?)👀

-Here are some brief examples for all four questions: “Drop? - Add? - Keep? - Improve?”
+Here are some quick examples for all four questions: “Drop? - Add? - Keep? - Improve?”

 Drop: [Optional: Looking at the last sprint / weeks] What should we leave out?